jecaman/GID-semantic-segmentation/README.md

 📄 For full technical details and results, see the **`GID-semantic-segmentation.pdf`** document.
 📘 For installation, usage, or training instructions, go to **Appendix B – User Manual** inside the PDF.

+## 📄 License

+This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)** license.
+You are free to use, modify, and share the code for non-commercial purposes, provided you give appropriate credit.

+See the [LICENSE](./LICENSE) file for more details.